Syria Child Refugees

 Children don’t choose sides and neither do we.
 We choose children.
 Thanks to you, whenever and wherever children are in crisis, Save the Children is there, working around the clock to meet children's unique health, education and protection needs – even in the most challenging, the most complex, the most controversial circumstances.

 Emergency assistance is a core part of Save the Children's work.
 Whether recovering from Hurricane Katrina, Haiti Earthquake or the Indian Ocean Tsunami, children face an insecure and uncertain future in the aftermath of a disaster.
 Since our founding, Save the Children has responded to the needs of boys and girls in crisis around the world.
-Learn more about historical emergencies

 Save the Children responds to three basic types of emergencies — sudden-onset, slow-onset and complex emergencies.
 Save the Children develops and maintains local and international partnerships to meet the challenges posed by disasters and crises in high risk communities worldwide.
-Read more about our emergency response programs

 Over the past two decades, the number of natural disasters has increased four fold.
 But there is much that can be done to prevent and ease the suffering of children in the aftermath.
 In response, Save the Children has pioneered child-centered Disaster Risk Reduction.
-Read more about our emergency preparedness programs

-Last Updated March 2015
+Last Updated October 2015